RUPAKparajuli07/WhacAMoleGameUsingHTML-CSS-JS/README.md

 ## Author

-This game was created by [Your Name].
+This game was created by RUPAKparajuli07

 ## License